ASSERT-KTH/yajta/README.md

 # yajta (Yet Another Java Tracing Agent)

 yajta is a extensible library for byte code probe insertion.
 Its built on top of javassist.
 It allow to build tracing agent but is not limited to this task.
 Probe insertion can be done both offline and at load time.
 So far, probe can be inserted only at the begining and the end of methods.
-Hopefully it will soon support insertion at any branching point.
+It now also supports insertion at any branching point (Offline only so far).

 Further more several tools that make us of that library are provided: